anzawi/wallet-app/readme.md

 * now run `npm start` to start application on http://localhost:3000
 * open http://localhost:3000 in your browser and start testing :)

+first thing you want to do is (login as admin and create payment method) if you register as a user , you cant create ant transactions if theres no payment methods.
 ----------------------------

 ## how to setup your database